Ahmadalhindi/lithium-battery-recycle-blog/README.md

 All pages of a website have a navigation bar, hero section and footer.
 The purpose is to enhance user experience, improve navigation, and provide consistent branding and functionality across the entire site.

 ### Navigation Bar
-Intuitive, efficient and located in top of all pages for helping users find the information they're looking for quickly and easily.
+Intuitive, efficient, and located on top of all pages for helping users find the information they're looking for quickly and easily.

 <p align="center">
 <img src="documentation/readme_images/nav_bar.png" alt="nav_bar">
 </p>

 - Logo: It is created as a brand image positioned at the left-hand side.
-Contains text that represent the name of the website and the letter "L" replaced by an icon to illustirate the recycling battery.
+Contains text that represents the name of the website and the letter "L" replaced by an icon to illustrate the recycling battery.
 Clicking on the logo directs users back to the homepage.

 - Menu Items: